Ri0n/restio/README.md

 # C++ Boost REST service library

 The idea is build a REST service/server as easy as possible.
-Currently it's a very premature project.
-But the final version which even be simpler than in the current demo file in the tools directory.
+Take a look at the demo in the tools directory.
+The final version should be even more neat and simple than that.

 Features: